datastaxdevs/workshop-nosqlbench/README.md

 ## Create your Astra DB instance

-First let's create a database: an instance of Astra DB, which we will then benchmark with NoSQLBench.
+First you must create a database: an instance of Astra DB, which you will then benchmark with NoSQLBench.

-> Don't worry, we will create
+> Don't worry, you will create
 > it within the "Free Tier", which offers quite a generous free
 > allowance in terms of monthly I/O (about 40M operations per month)
 > and storage (80 GB).

-You will need to:
+You need to:

 - create an Astra DB instance [as explained here](https://awesome-astra.github.io/docs/pages/astra/create-instance/#c-procedure), with **database name** = `workshops` and **keyspace name** = `nbkeyspace`;
 - generate and download a Secure Connect Bundle [as explained here](https://awesome-astra.github.io/docs/pages/astra/download-scb/#c-procedure);